 As a result of these changes, the Ethics Office staff (including the Ethics Officer) would increase from four to five employees.

 The Ethics Office does not anticipate major changes to its professional services requirements in the next two-year budget cycle.

-No additional anticipated changes.

-No additional anticipated changes.
+FY 2017/18 Personnel-related issues No additional anticipated changes.
+Professional Services No additional anticipated changes.